Home ยป Topics ยป Garden

 • Succulents and Cacti

-• Perennials: Hostas, coneflowers, sedums, rudbeckia, lavender, nepeta tickseed are all great options.
+• Perennials: Hostas, coneflowers, sedums, rudbeckia, lavender, nepeta, tickseed.

-• Small trees: apples, espaliers, lemon, pear, dogwood, hydrangeas and more.
+• Small Trees: Dwarf apples, espaliers, lemon, pear, dogwood, hydrangeas.

 • Ornamental Grasses